JasonGROSSO/Moonshot-project/documents/report/written-report.md

     - Goal: Open the Code Diver graphical interface.
     - Preconditions: Code Diver is installed.
     - Main Flow:
-        1. User opens the Command Palette (Ctrl+Shift+P).
+        1. The user opens the Command Palette (Ctrl+Shift+P).
-        2. User runs the command Code Diver: Start Dive.
+        2. The user runs the command Code Diver: Start Dive.
         3. The graphical interface appears.
-    - Postconditions: User sees the interface to interact with Code Diver.
+    - Postconditions: The user sees the interface to interact with Code Diver.

 3. Input Parameters